18F/handbook/pages/getting-started/classes/travel-101.md

 Flights or Amtrak booked in Concur are paid for directly by GSA-- no travel card required.

-You'll also want to [apply for a GSA travel card]({% page "/first-time-travel-travel-card/" %}), and once you receive it, [update your Concur profile]({% page "/first-time-travel-complete-concur-profile" %}).
+You'll also need to [apply for a GSA travel card]({% page "/first-time-travel-travel-card/" %}), and once you receive it, [update your Concur profile]({% page "/first-time-travel-complete-concur-profile" %}).
 This process